ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 	|only_mutool|

-	Trigger event handles to be executed when an annotation loses input focus.
+	Trigger event handlers for when an annotation loses input focus.

 	.. code-block::